 Employee said, “That Is that what Dr Rigoni would say.
 She pays me to handle these kind of calls that come in and give the advice you need.”

 Researcher asked if declawing bad for the cat’s health and well being.

 “No, she wouldn’t do it if it caused long term health issues , no she wouldn’t do it.
 Everyone has their own beliefs they consider that to be, she declaws almost all her cats.
 Do you want the front paws done or all four done?”

-What do you recommend and what are the prices the first time cat owner asked?
+What do you recommend and what are the prices the researcher asked?
 Employee said, “$305 and $405.
 Usually people do the back feet when they have a very destructive cat or they have a health issue and they can’t have the cat scratch them for any reason at all.
 So just the front then.
 Yes mam, that’s what most people do, it keeps the destruction and all that stuff down to a minimal.”

 Employee asked, “Are they kittens or adults?
 We want them to be at least 3 lbs before we can declaw them.
 She knows what shes doing and she’s really really good at them and teaches other veterinarians.
 None of the vet schools are teaching it this way.
 The guillotine method is the old way and many haven’t learned the new way.”

 August 2016- Employee 4- E- Office manager- Researcher asked for a price for a declaw and if the cat would be ok afterwards.

 Office manager said, “As far as we know yes, she’s done several thousands of them over the years, I know that I’ve worked for her for 17 yrs and it’s usually gone very smoothly.”